e-comas/e-comas.com/_posts/2024-04-18-demystifying-amc-e-comas-launches-new-white-paper-on-how-to-use-amazon-marketing-cloud.md

 “We get that data analysis can be daunting to a lot of people, but AMC makes it simple and it's totally worth getting to know the basics so you can make smarter decisions on your advertising.

 “We hope sellers find this white paper useful in detangling the perceived complexities around Amazon data and AMC, and find their ad spend goes much further as a result.”

+##### [D﻿ownload the white paper now](https://e-comas.com/white-paper-form.html) and discover how AMC can help you maximise your ads budget on Amazon!

 ##### If you need more help with AMC, e-Comas is on a mission to become [the most data-centric eCommerce agency in the world](https://e-comas.com/2023/10/17/how-ecomas-is-becoming-the-most-data-driven-agency-in-the-world.html) – give us a call today!